-The other important aspect that should never be overlooked is that you should pay your interns.
+The other aspect that should never be overlooked is that you should pay your interns.
 Paying your interns will allow you to access talented candidates who may otherwise have never applied.
 Plus, it may be illegal not to pay interns minimum wage.
 Federal labor laws, as well as some state's laws, may require it.

 The Fair Labor Standards Act (FLSA) offers a six-part test to see if your intern can go unpaid: